freetom/txt-to-mp3-youtube-/README.md

 Always download the highest quality video available (to the maximum of 1080p)

 ## Requirements
+*nix system
 Install python, pip, ffmpeg then: `pip install youtube-dl`

 ## Usage
 `./run.sh input_playlist output_folder`

+And you'll get all the songs in list in different mp3